 Webdam more than met the requirements, but the deadline for asset relocation was enough of a concern for Gord Cathmoir, Leo Burnett’s Director of Print Production and Studio, to consider using a temporary solution.
 Fortunately, that wasn’t necessary in the end.

-The Solution: Big Move, Big Opportunity
+Big Move, Big Opportunity

 The biggest challenge was certainly the two-week deadline, but Leo Burnett also had to choose the right solution for Bell’s current and future needs.
 The Vault’s successor had to handle all of the following: